uncovery/Websend/Readme.md

 ?>
 ````

+Please see the included minecraft.php for an example how this works.

 You can execute this function several times to do several things in sequence.
 Please note that minecraft will do commands with the same action in sequence,
 but there is a risk that commands such as ExecuteConsoleCommand take longer than PrintToConsole.
 So if you execeute a PrintToConsole after a ConsoleCommand, the PrintToConsole might still happen first.